Bastou/sstnbl/README.md

 # stnbl

-[WIP] A starter repository showing how to build a blog with the [Eleventy](https://github.com/11ty/eleventy) static site generator.
-Ultra Lightweight starter for helping build a more sustainable website and reduce its footprint.
+[WIP] Ultra Lightweight starter for helping build a more sustainable website and reduce its footprint.
 It's based on [11ty](https://github.com/11ty/eleventy).

 Note: It's mainly an experiment in minimalism, the goal os to provide just enough code to make a static website working.
 You need to adjust some things first before launching to production.